 Because the US system emphasizes breadth, courses require weekly or even biweekly readings as well as other assignments such as small writing projects, major research papers, and oral presentations throughout the course.
 In the UK, most schools are much more lecture-based, with only occasional assignments throughout the semester.
 In some cases, there may be no actual required assignments and instead your entire grade may be based on one final exam.
 In the US, your grade will be based on your performance on the variety of assignments, with a final exam making up only a percentage of your total grade.

-The cost of education in both countries is far from cheap, but the cost of an education in the United States is generally higher.
+The cost of education in both countries is far from cheap, but in the United States it is generally higher.
 According to a law passed in 2012, universities in England may charge up to £9000 (approximately $14,300) per year.
 Of course, this applies only to citizens of the UK and the EU, not international students.
 Fees for international students can be significantly higher.
 The government sets the limits for tuition fees, and each individual school sets its own fee up to that limit.

 By contrast, the government has very little control over what universities charge in the United States.
 The US differentiates between in-state tuition fees and out-of-state tuition fees, as well as between private and public universities.
 These distinctions determine the tuition fee.
 The average tuition fee for public two-year institutions is around $3000 per year, while the average fee for private four-year institutions is around $29,000 per year.
 Finally, some private four-year institutions can cost up to $50,000 per year.
 In order to help students cover the cost of tuition in both countries, loans are available through the government with favorable terms and interest rates.
 Visit our Financial Aid Center for more information about financing your education in the US, and our Financial Aid for the UK section to learn more about funding an education in the UK.